Yukiooooo/PHYS-5391/README.md

 # PHYS-5391
-This is work space for PHYS 5391 assignments.
+This is the working space for PHYS 5391 assignments.